ereisher/Final_Project/steps.md

     - Name the downloaded accession list file 'SRR_Acc_List.txt' and leave one new line in the end of the file.
     - Run 'bash get_fastq.sh' in the directory you wish to get the sequnces.

-2. Pre-process the data using FastQC and MultiQC- files can be found in the [Pre-Process folder](https://github.com/ereisher/Final_Project/tree/main/Pre-Process)
-    - Run 'bash get_sample_name_dic.sh > sample_dic.txt' to get the sample list in the format where each accession number separated by space
-    - Copy sample_dic.txt file to qc.slurm for the 'sample_name' variable
-    - Make a directory called 'qc' and make a sub-directory called 'script_output'
-    - Edit the paths in line 8, 9, and 20 to match your own file organization
-    - Run qc.slurm

-3. Run Qiime2- files can be found in the [qiime2 folder](https://github.com/ereisher/Final_Project/tree/main/qiime2)
+2. Run Qiime2- files can be found in the [qiime2 folder](https://github.com/ereisher/Final_Project/tree/main/qiime2)
     - Make a directory called 'qiime2' and make sure QIIME2 version 2022.2 is installed with all of the plugins listed in [Plugins](https://github.com/ereisher/Final_Project/blob/main/plugins.md).
     - Bulid the manifest file using 'manifest_builder.py' and specifiying -i SRR_Acc_List.txt -p path_to_the_raw_reads
     - Use Silva-138-99-nb-classifier as the reference database